Go sandboarding in the Stockton sand dunes with your family

 Can I drive on the beach?

 You will need to purchase a permit before you are able to drive on the beach.
-NB: Vehicular recovery costs can be enormous in this environment.
+Note: Vehicular recovery costs can be enormous in this environment.
 Make sure are confident driving a 4WD in sand, your vehicle is appropriate and setup for off-road environments.
-Ensure that you have adequate recovery gear before crossing onto the sand
+Ensure that you have adequate recovery gear before crossing onto the sand.

 Further information about driving on WCL can be found at: Sand Dune Safaris website